- Regionwide, Internet para Todos is chasing goal of bringing connectivity to 100 million people across South America.

-Its aim is to eventually connect approximately 43,000 Colombians to 4G (although no timescale on future rollout was provided).
+The project aims to eventually connect approximately 43,000 Colombians to 4G (although no timescale on future rollout was provided).

-The IpT joint venture, launched in February 2018, has up until now focused primarily on Peru, where it functions as a wholesale rural wireless infrastructure operator — but has also in the past mooted an extension of services to other regional markets, with Colombia anticipated as an early target market (Telefónicawatch, #134, #144, #145, and #147).
+The IpT JV, launched in February 2018, has up until now focused primarily on Peru, where it has functioned as a rural mobile infrastructure operator (ITR) since May 2019 — but has also in the past mooted an extension of services to other regional markets, with Colombia anticipated as an early target market (Telefónicawatch, #134, #144, #145, and #147).
 Telefónica’s involvement draws on the operator’s interest in disruptive network technology, such as the high-altitude balloon-based connectivity of Alphabet’s Loon venture and open RAN systems developed via the Facebook-backed Telecom Infra Project (TIP) — Telefónicawatch, #108, #139, and passim).